Angelfish Care: what to feed angel fish and how to breed angelfish

 Moisture: 6.00%

-Food type fed vs weight gain for the angelfish in this study:
+Food type fed vs weight gain:

 Control Food